henrygd/beszel/readme.md

 The agent's SSH server is configured to accept connections only using this key.
 It does not provide a pty or accept any input, so it is not possible to execute commands on the agent even if your private key is compromised.

+## User roles

+### Admin

+Assumed to have an admin account in PocketBase, so links to backups, SMTP settings, etc., are shown in the hub.

+The first user created automatically becomes an admin and can log into PocketBase.

+Please note that changing a user's role will not create a PocketBase admin account for them.
+If you want to do that, go to Settings > Admins in PocketBase and add them there.

+### User

+Can create their own systems and alerts.
+Links to PocketBase settings are not shown in the hub.

+### Read only

+Cannot create systems, but can view any system that has been shared with them by an admin.
+Can create alerts.

 ## FAQ / Troubleshooting

 ### Agent is not connecting